patfada2/budget/README.md

 Next:

-add atble view to chart tab : cat,count
+add a table view to chart tab : cat,count

-add a bar  chart by category over month
-- add a mothh pciker - show series per seelcted month